 It is required that students have internet access and satisfactory computer skills to complete course requirements.
 Assignments may include online work, presentation formats, researching the literature and sending files electronically.
 Communication with instructors is done via email or internet meetings.

-To assist with online learning throughout the program, all new incoming MOT students are required to complete the specified orientation course to the University’s learning management system.
+To assist with online learning throughout the program, all new incoming MOT students are required to complete the specified orientation course on the University’s learning management system.

 -